rytis-paskauskas/TCPCam/README.md

 This project uses the [*ESP IDF*](https://github.com/espressif/esp-idf "ESP-IDF on Github") Integrated Development Environment.
 See the [official tutorial](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html#installation "install and setup ESP IDF") for installation options.

-GCC or similar, and GNU Make or similar, to build the included client.
+GCC or similar, and GNU Make or similar, are needed to build the included client.
 ## Configure and build TCPCam
 ### Getting the source code
 Clone (or fork) this repository